MolSSI/QCElemental/docs/source/index.rst

 Physical Constants
 ------------------

-Physical constants can be aquired directly from the NIST CODATA:
+Physical constants can be acquired directly from the NIST CODATA:

 .. code-block:: python

     >>> qcel.constants.get("hartree energy in ev")
     27.21138602

-Alternatively, with the use of the Pint unit conversion package arbitrary conversion factors can be obtained:
+Alternatively, with the use of the Pint unit conversion package, arbitrary conversion factors can be obtained:

 .. code-block:: python